-General Transcription Rules – Short List
+General Medical Transcription Rules

+We have prepared a medical transcription guide to aid you in taking your course.
 Here is a partial list of the general medical transcription rules you need to observe in transcribing and editing documents:

 1. Spacing With Punctuation Marks